David Frost: Personal life

-Death
+Death and tributes

-On 31 August 2013, Frost was aboard the Cunard cruise ship MS Queen Elizabeth when he died of a heart attack at the age of 74.<ref name="bbc obit"/ Cunard said that the vessel had left Southampton for a ten-day cruise in the Mediterranean, ending in Rome.
+On 31 August 2013, Frost was aboard the Cunard cruise ship MS Queen Elizabeth when he died of a heart attack, aged 74.<ref name="bbc obit"/ Cunard said that the vessel had left Southampton for a ten-day cruise in the Mediterranean, ending in Rome.
 A post-mortem found that Frost had hypertrophic cardiomyopathy.
 Frost's son Miles died from the same condition at the age of 31 in 2015.

 A funeral service was held at Holy Trinity Church in Nuffield, Oxfordshire, on 12 September 2013, after which he was interred in the church's graveyard.
 On 13 March 2014, a memorial service was held at Westminster Abbey, at which Frost was honoured with a memorial stone in Poets' Corner.

-Tributes

 British Prime Minister David Cameron paid tribute, saying: "He could be—and certainly was with me—both a friend and a fearsome interviewer."
 Michael Grade commented: "He was kind of a television renaissance man.
 He could put his hand to anything.
 He could turn over Richard Nixon or he could win the comedy prize at the Montreux Golden Rose festival."